| | | | Netmagis 2.2.x installation |

 SSH connection) the file containing the built graph, and

+the www server runs extract commands on demand.
 This means that the topo package must also be

 installed on the www server to provide these